COMPETITIVE SOCCER TRYOUTS 2021-2022 SEASON

-The club is allocated fields throughout season from the City of Coral Springs Parks and Recreation Department.
-The training will take place at N. Community Park, Cypress Park, or Mullins Park.
+The training will take place at Cypress Park: 1301 Coral Springs Drive.
 Each travel team will have a different practice schedule.
 Travel teams generally practice three times a week during the season, for 75 minutes to 90 minutes per practice.

 How many travel teams will the Springs Soccer Club have in my son’s or daughter’s age group?

-The number of travel teams formed in an age group will depend on the number of players who try out and their ability levels.
-SSC will generally forms two teams in the 2013 – 2006 age groups and for each gender.
-In the 2005– 2003 age group SSC strives to form one team per gender.
+The number of travel teams formed in an age group will depend on the number of players who tryout and their ability levels.
+SSC will generally form two teams per age group for each gender.
 These teams are tiered, according to ability, as ‘highly competitive’ team (Phantom) and ‘competitive’ team (Vapor).